 Can my Zoom Events fundraiser contribute to more than one nonprofit?

-Event Hosts can select up to 10 nonprofit or charitable organization at a time to receive donations from their event.
+Event Hosts can select up to 10 nonprofit or charitable organizations at a time to receive donations from their event.
 However, Hosts can change the beneficiary organization as many times as they want.
 For instance, if you've set up a birthday party on Zoom Events, after you've raised $250 for your favorite nonprofit, you can switch the beneficiary organization so that new donations go to another charitable organization.

 Will the nonprofit be notified that donations came from my Zoom Events charitable fundraiser?